Administrative geography of the United Kingdom: England

+Some areas sit within a combined authority area.
+A combined authority is not a local authority in its own right, but an established legal body that covers multiple principal local authority areas.
+In some cases, these align with a local government county (e.g. Greater Manchester) or otherwise combine multiple districts and counties together.
+Other cooperative structures that span local government areas, like joint local planning or waste collection, informally create additional local government geographies.

+Some local services, such as policing, fire and rescue and health, are delivered along different geographical lines than the area a principal local authority covers.
+In this case, the service will be delivered by a different authority from the principal local authority.

 Northern Ireland

 Northern Ireland has the Northern Ireland Assembly and Northern Ireland Executive established under the Good Friday Agreement.
 During periods where the devolved institutions were suspended, executive government in Northern Ireland was administered directly by the Secretary of State for Northern Ireland and laws made in the United Kingdom Parliament – known as "direct rule" in contrast to devolution.

 For local government, Northern Ireland is divided into 11 districts, which are unitary authorities.

 Northern Ireland is divided into six traditional counties.
 Though widely used, these no longer serve any administrative purpose.

 Scotland

 Scotland has a devolved legislature, the Scottish Parliament, with a government, the Scottish Government, since 1999.
 The Scottish Government is headed by the First Minister of Scotland who is responsible for all areas of decision making, government policy as well as the international engagement of Scotland.
 The Scottish Parliament is made up of 129 elected Members of the Scottish Parliament (MSPs), with the population of Scotland being represented by a number of 8 MSPs.
 The Scottish Parliament consists of two types of MSPs – a constituency MSP who represents the local area, and seven regional list MSPs who collectively represent the larger area that includes any given constituency.

 The Scottish Parliament meets at Holyrood, located in the capital city of Edinburgh.
 Edinburgh is also the seat of Bute House, the official residence of the First Minister, as well as the Palace of Holyroodhouse, the official residence of the monarch in Scotland.
 The highest courts in Scotland operating under the countries legal system – the High Court of Justiciary and the Court of Session (known collectively as the Supreme Courts of Scotland) – are based at Parliament House, Edinburgh.

 For local government, Scotland has 32 council areas (unitary authorities).
 Below this uniform level of subdivision, there are varying levels of area committees in the larger rural council areas, and many small community councils throughout the country, although these are not universal.
 Scottish community councils have few if any powers beyond being a forum for raising issues of concern.